 Active solar architecture

-Unlike passive solar architecture, which focuses on the arrangement of architectural elements to maximize natural light and heat gain, active solar architecture involves technological components that convert solar radiation into usable energy, such as electricity or heat.
+Unlike passive solar architecture, which focuses on arranging architectural elements to maximize natural light and heat gain, active solar architecture involves technological components that convert solar radiation into usable energy, such as electricity or heat.

-These active systems can include photovoltaic panels to generate electricity from solar radiation, solar thermal collectors that capture solar heat for water heating or space heating applications, and solar tracking systems that dynamically orient the solar panels to track the path of the sun during the day and maximize energy capture.
+These active systems may include photovoltaic panels to generate electricity from solar radiation, solar thermal collectors that capture solar heat for water heating or space heating applications, and solar tracking systems that dynamically orient solar panels to follow the sun's path during the day and maximize energy capture.

 Types of active solar energy